 A second initiative worth highlighting relates to innovative techniques vis-à-vis water and waste treatment and management.
 Whereas the treatment of used water and waste have traditionally been independent processes, Singapore is currently building the world’s first integrated facility: Tuas Nexus.
 By co-locating these installations, the government seeks to optimise land use, resource recovery, and energy efficiency.
 In particular, this new project will increase the yield of biogas production by enabling the co-digestion of food waste with used water sludge, which will in turn improve thermal efficiency and generate more electricity.
 As a consequence, not only will the facilities be energy self-sufficient but the excess of electricity production will be exported to the national power grid, resulting in savings of more than 200,000 tonnes of carbon dioxide annually.
 Moreover, this ability to reap the benefits of the synergies offered by the water-energy-waste nexus is made possible in part due to Singapore’s international expertise in water management.
 Indeed, thanks to the government’s investments in research and technology, the city enjoys a strong reputation for its know-how in the field and acts as a ‘hydro-hub’ globally.
 In this context, it is clear that Singapore’s expertise in both integrated treatment and water management, could be useful to the EU Member States, particularly the water-stressed ones such as Belgium, Spain, Cyprus, and Greece.

 Lastly, the third initiative refers to the practice of green financing.
-In essence, the concept consists of the integration of environmental, social, and governance criteria into financial services to support companies providing eco-friendly products and services.
-Already representing one of Asia’s major financial hubs, Singapore is planning to become a leading centre for green finance globally.
+The concept refers to investments that are made in companies that support or provide environmentally friendly products and pratices (such as the promotion of renewable energies or the reduction of industrial pollution).
+Already representing one of Asia’s major financial hubs, Singapore is planning to become a leading centre for sustainable finance globally.
 In fact, in 2019 the city-state was already the largest ASEAN green finance market, a position previously held by Indonesia.
 In January 2021, the Monetary Authority of Singapore (MAS) decided to take it one step further by launching the world’s first ‘Green and Sustainability-Linked Loan Grant Scheme’.
 In short, while green loans serve to finance new or existing eco-friendly projects, sustainability-linked credit provides price incentives for borrowers to achieve sustainability performance targets.
 The objective behind this new scheme is to support corporates of all sizes, especially small and medium-sized enterprises (SMEs), to obtain financing by defraying the expenses of engaging independent service providers to validate the sustainability credentials of the loan.
 The grant also aims to encourage banks to develop frameworks so that SMEs can access such financing more easily.
 Alongside this project, in October 2020 MAS has announced the creation of a ‘Centre of Excellence’ to conduct research and train professionals to become green finance talents.
 By collaborating with local and international universities, the institute thereby seeks to constitute a talent pool which financial institutions can tap into as they deepen their capabilities.
 The combination of these two complementary efforts – the facilitation of green and sustainability-linked loans for SMEs and the creation of academic centres – are particularly welcomed as they fill existing gaps vis-à-vis the access of financing services and the lack of adequate training.

 A Promising Partnership